heyauri/level-min/README.md

 When the stemmer and stopword options switch to false, the Text Processing Procedure will not contain these procedures anymore.

 <b>Warning:</b> the modification of the attributes in the above configuration can result in an unexpected and serious consequences.
-So I advice that the option `tokenizer` should always be `true`.
+So I strongly advice that the option `tokenizer` should always be `true`.

+## Develop Plan

+- [x] TF-IDF Similarity based full text search
+- [x] Integrated Text Processing Procedure: Tokenizer, Porter Stemmer and Stopwords filter
+- [x] Direct operation on the raw leveldb
+- [x] Support for custom text processing component
+- [] Support for Cosine Similarity

 In the following version, a cosine similarity is on plan.